indorilftw/IRCBot/README.md

 IRCBot
 ======

-A basic, customizable IRCBot in Python
+A basic, customizable IRC Bot in Python

 Includes functionality of copying messages from one IRC channel to another (filtering them if needed).